Texas Photographic Society

-In my work, a central theme is the earth - its infinite geologic processes and the physical forms that result from those processes, as well as how the species that inhabit this planet interact with it.
+A central theme in my work is the earth - its infinite geologic processes and resultant physical forms, as well as how the species that inhabit this planet interact with it.
 By recording and sharing my images, I hope to communicate the inherent dignity and interconnectedness of all aspects of the physical and biological world around us.
-From this viewpoint, I seek to show that the “boundaries” we humans often draw between natural and cultural landscapes are generally artificial ones, as our species is of and from the earth.
+From this viewpoint, I seek to demonstrate that the “boundaries” we humans often draw between natural and cultural landscapes are generally artificial ones, as our species is of and from the earth.

 Jim is based in West Texas, and welcomes your comments, questions, or expressions of interest in acquiring his prints or books.
 Prices start at $90 for open edition 8" x 10" archival prints.
 Please contact him at jim@jgeitgeyphotography.com.